Weight Loss Bariatric Surgery Fat & Food Models Other Books & Resources Subscriptions Christmas **Specials**

 Sweetened beverages provide calories without significant nutritional value so are best avoided before and after any weight loss surgery.
 Carbonation may or may not be a problem causing burping and pain from trapped gas.
 This depends on how easily the gas can escape.
 It is very unlikely that even trapped gas would expand or stretch the stomach as some sites propose.

-Amanda Clark has joined with US nutrition expert Dr Susan Mitchell to produce the free podcast Beyond Bariatric Surgery – everything you need to move on.
+Amanda Clark (Great Ideas in Nutrition owner for Gold Coast, Tweed Heads and Lismore) has joined with US nutrition expert Dr Susan Mitchell to produce the free podcast Beyond Bariatric Surgery – everything you need to move on.
 Together these professionals deliver fortnightly content that is practical and valuable to the bariatric surgery community.
 You can find the podcast on your favourite podcatcher.

 Enquire about your gastric sleeve diet pre and post-op diet needs today!